Analysis | The legal lines Louis DeJoy’s alleged campaign contribution reimbursements may have crossed

 DeJoy’s status as postmaster general during an election that will rely heavily on votes by mail may protect him.
 The Justice Department could open a criminal investigation.
 It has a long-standing policy of not opening election-related investigations this close to an election.

 The allegations facing DeJoy also violate campaign finance laws in North Carolina, which is where New Breed was headquartered.
-There is no statute of limitations there, and Josh Stein, the state’s Democratic attorney general, released a statement acknowledging that he was aware of the story but not committing to an investigation.
+There is no statute of limitations for felonies there.
+Josh Stein, the state’s Democratic attorney general, released a statement acknowledging the story and encouraging an investigation of the allegations.

+Several officials said any state investigation would start with the State Board of Elections, and could wind up in the hands of either the district attorney in Guilford County, Where New Breed was headquartered, or the district attorney in Wake County, where the SBE is located.
+The SBE has not yet commented publicly on the allegations.

 At the very least, these allegations dump fuel on the political fire surrounding DeJoy, which started over suspicions that he is conducting Postal Service business in a way that benefits President Trump.